ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 then the SP should pass this information to the SPD service at runtime during its initialisation phase.

-As mentioned earlier, a ARM GICv2 system is considered and it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.
+As mentioned earlier, an Arm GICv2 system is considered and it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.